top of page

 — Tanya Bright, MSc Neuroscience

 I'd love your help.
-Join the list, tell us what you need, come to our webinar, give us feedback.
-The people who join now will help us build something that truly serves the community, not just another clinic that takes your money and closes your file.
+Join the list, tell us what you need, come to our webinars, and give us feedback.
+The people who join now will help us build something that truly serves the community - a place where diagnosis and support finally sit under one roof.

 Meet the people behind the process